Employee Assistance Program

 - Finding the right balance of support and assistance when you consider that a colleague is becoming reliant on you and you wish to set up some boundaries at work.

 How can you access manager and colleague assist?

 Manager and Colleague Assist is a telephone based service provided by the EAP providers.
 All you need to do is telephone during business hours, Monday to Friday.

 Identify that you are an employee of the University of Adelaide, and you wish to talk to a counsellor from Manager and Colleague Assist.
 Leave your contact phone number and name and one of the EAP counsellors will return your call as soon as possible.
 They will return your call within 24 hours, usually on the same day.

 Who can access EAP services?

 Any employee of the university and their immediate family can access EAP services.
 The EAP continues to be accessible to former staff for three months after leaving the university.
-The service is also available to formally registered volunteers of the university and Titleholders for a 12 month period (to be reviewed by 1 August 2023).
+The service is also available to formally registered volunteers of the university and Titleholders (to be reviewed by 31 December 2025).

 Student counselling is available from Student Counselling Services, Ground Floor, Horace Lamb Building, North Terrace campus (8313 5663).